g0v-data/g0v-hackmd-archive/notes/c8XGX6B_TAuKZDcSKBghnQ.md

 A site that is essentially a blog uses different plugins via social media sharing, each of which loads its script.
 Their switching to one plug-in which supports many social media platforms reduces outsider requests while speeding up the page.

 ### Asynchronous Loading and Non-Blocking Execution
 If scripts are loaded asynchronously, they don’t halt page rendering.
 Hence, using `async` or `defer` attributes enhances your website performance, because it allows scripts to be loaded simultaneously with other page elements as well.
+For instance, an advertising and analytics scripts load asynchronously on a news website.
+This ensures the quick display of the main content while allowing for more time during which the ads and tracking scripts may still be loading.

 For Example:
-An advertising and analytics scripts load asynchronously on a news website.
-This ensures the quick display of the main content while allowing for more time during which the ads and tracking scripts may still be loading.

-This can be done by:
 ```htmlembedded
 <script src="analytics.js" async></script>
 <script src="ads.js" defer></script>
 ```
+The excerpt of codes highlights the process involved in enhancing website performance by having these scripts interrupt the main content rendering through the `async` and `defer` attributes.

+The `async` attribute is good for scripts that do not need the site Document Object Model (DOM) loaded completely or other scripts, such as analytics scripts that might not be related to other page parts and thus if made `async` would not block rendering.

+The `defer` attribute implies that the script will not run until the whole HTML document is parsed so it can be very helpful when there are some scripts that must work with DOM elements because it allows them access and assures that all elements exist prior to their running.

+`defer` scripts, unlike the `async`, preserve their execution order when there is more than one deferred script on the page.
+This can be necessary for scripts that rely on the order of the executor.

 ### Content Security Policy (CSP)
 The CSP prevents cross-site scripting (XSS) attacks by determining the right sources able to load scripts in any given website.
 For instance: A medical site that deploys CSP allows scripts from its domain and reliable third-party providers.